List of NHL franchise post-season droughts: Canadian droughts

 Despite having fewer Canadian-based teams than U.S.-based ones throughout much of the NHL's existence (dating back to the Original Six era when it was two Canadian clubs to four American ones, and now seven to twenty-five since 2021), there have been only two times in league history where none of the Canadian teams qualified for the postseason: 1969–70 and 2015–16.
-The 1992–93 Montreal Canadiens remain the last Canadian club to go all the way and win the Stanley Cup.
+The 1992–93 Montreal Canadiens remain the most recent Canadian club to win the Stanley Cup.